 • your name and the name of your child

-• your child’s team (if he or she has already been assigned to a team)
+• your child’s team (if he or she has already been assgned to a team)

 • your reason for requesting a refund

-Each child will be phoned by one of their coaches in late March.
+Coaches will email players and parents once team rosters are posted in TeamSnap, which is usually in late March.
 Coaches will hand out team jerseys at the first game and check equipment.

 U8 (Girls and Co-ed)